mapprotocol/docs/learn/dao.md

 11. Users need to swap MAP tokens into ETHs or USDCs on HiveSwap.

-12.The MAP Protocol team has 33% of the voting rights for each proposal.
+12. The MAP Protocol team has 33% of the voting rights for each proposal.

 ### Reward proposal